Abandoned & Little-Known Airfields:

 A circa 2007-2010 aerial view looking north at the former Pueblo Airport hangar.

-A 2013 aerial view looking north showed no recognizable trace of the original Pueblo Municipal Airport.
+A 2013 aerial view looking north showed the site of the original Pueblo Municipal Airport to be densely redeveloped.

 The site of the original Pueblo Municipal Airport is located northwest of the intersection of South Prairie Avenue & Route 78.